14-Days Everest Base Camp trekking and tour is A Once-in-a-lifetime journey through majestic Mt Everest 8,848m.

 Why Everest Base Camp Trekking

-Everest Base Camp trekking is the best thing to do in Nepal.
+14-days Everest Base Camp trekking is the best thing to do in Nepal.
 It goes through the Pine and Rhododendron forest to the Sherpa village of Namche Bazar 3,440m.
 Apart from the awe-inspiring landscapes tourist definitely experience Sherpa tradition by seeing the Monastery together with museums along the Everest trekking route.
 A few days you are filled up with strolling for the out excitement of it, allowing vibrant prayer flag and wheels and even crossing the suspension bridge.
 Tough evenings are honored with pretty food and as a consequence interaction with similar-minded tourists at the warm dining lounges.
 The rich choice of natural charm, interesting way of local and confidential feeling of accomplishment, including your trekking leader tends to make your Everest hiking certainly one of the world’s best memorable!
 Everest High pass trekking also in the same route.

 What is the optional highlight of Everest Trekking

 The scenery won’t be the only thing to look forward to.
 You will also discover the Trans-Himalayan trade, Yeti Skull Monastery at Khumjung and typical Monastery at Namche village, and the unique Tengboche Monastery.
 Also spend nights at charming teahouses run by Sherpa people, with two full days at the gateway of classical Mt.
 Everest Base Camp Trekking at Namche set aside for acclimatization to the altitude.
-The most pristine Gokyo Lake trek also on the same area.
+The most pristine Gokyo Lake trek also in the same area.

 Everest Base camp Trekking Route